nicoleurs/Deployment/README.md

 ``` heroku container:push web -a <app name>```
 - Release the container
 ``` heroku container:release web -a <app name>```

+*Note that the ml_model.ipynb contains all the EDA, preprocessing and training for the machine learning model used in the api.
+The preprocessing and the model are then safed to the model.pkl file which is then copied and used in the application*

 ## Contributors